ZiruiPang/learngit/readme.txt

-git is a version control ststem. git is free sorfware.
+git is a distributed version control ststem. git is free software.